 Mean score of companies in the Rubber and Plastic Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Amcor reported total greenhouse gas emissions of approximately 11,510,000,000 kg CO2e, with emissions distributed across various scopes: 430,000,000 kg CO2e (Scope 1), 1,168,000,000 kg CO2e (Scope 2), and 8,870,000,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for a 60% reduction in GHG emissions intensity by 2030, relative to a 2006 baseline.
-As of the end of FY2020, Amcor achieved a 36% reduction in emissions intensity, indicating significant progress towards this target.
-Furthermore, Amcor has committed to achieving net-zero emissions across its entire value chain by 2050.
-This includes near-term targets to reduce absolute Scope 1 and 2 emissions by 54.6% and Scope 3 emissions by 32.5% by FY2033, using FY2022 as the base year.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050.
-Amcor's climate strategy aligns with industry standards, reflecting a commitment to sustainability and responsible environmental stewardship, with a focus on reducing emissions across all scopes.
-The company's headquarters is located in Switzerland (CH).
+This reflects a commitment to transparency in their emissions reporting, covering all relevant scopes.
+Amcor has set ambitious climate targets, aiming for a 60% reduction in greenhouse gas emissions intensity by 2030, compared to a 2006 baseline.
+As of the end of FY2020, they had achieved a 36% reduction, indicating significant progress towards this goal.
+Furthermore, in January 2022, Amcor committed to achieving net-zero emissions across its value chain by 2050, aligning with science-based targets.
+For the near term, Amcor aims to reduce absolute Scope 1 and 2 emissions by 54.6% by FY2033 from a FY2022 baseline, while also targeting a 32.5% reduction in absolute Scope 3 emissions within the same timeframe.
+Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050, further demonstrating their commitment to sustainability and climate action.
+Amcor's headquarters is located in Switzerland, and their initiatives reflect a proactive approach to addressing climate change within the packaging industry.

 Access structured emissions data, company-specific emission factors, and source documents